 Kick the rainy day blues and channel your inner creative juices at a local art studio.
-There are all sorts of classes available at these studios for a group of you and your friends to attend.
 You can learn some great brush techniques and sip on some wine while you do it!
 Have kids?
 Check out family paint nights, kid classes and more.
-These studios give you a canvas, paints and other art materials; all you have to bring is your imagination.
+This studio gives you a canvas, paints and other art materials; all you have to bring is your imagination.

 Bonus: Stockton Arts Week – held each October – is 10-days of events throughout the city, showcasing the vibrant art and culture scene.
 Add it to your to-do list!

 Cozy up at a café